• Skip to main content

 As mentioned earlier, in the Galaxy S21 camera Pro mode, you get many professional photographic settings, for example, ISO, aperture, shutter speed, white balance, autofocus, exposure, and zoom level.

-Please note, Galaxy S21 does not have a dedicated zoom-in microphone.
+Please note that Galaxy S21 does not have a dedicated zoom-in microphone.
 It uses its 3 microphones (2 on the top, and one on the bottom, as explained on the Galaxy S21 layout page) to identify the sound source.

 12. Super slow-mo mode

 Samsung introduced the super slow-mo mode in Galaxy S9.
-And it was slightly improved over the years.
+And it has slightly improved over the years.

 But on Galaxy S21, the super slow-mo mode is a bit confusing.
-Samsung dialled back some features.
+Samsung dialed back some features.

 13. Slow-motion mode